Frogs

 Set-up

-There are many suitable heating options including’ basking bulbs, dee heat projectors, ceramic heat emitters and heat mats.
-The ideal heat source will depend on the species, enclosure type and size.
-All heat sources should be positioned at the same end of the vivarium to create a hot basking end.
-This allows for a temperature gradient so that the opposite end is the cool end.
+Heating: The recommended heat source for glass terrariums are halogen and basking bulbs.
+Ceramics or Deep Heat Projectors can be particularly drying.
+All heat sources should be positioned at the same end of the terrarium to create a hot basking area.
+This allows for a temperature gradient so that the opposite end is cool.
 Thermostats regulate the temperature for you allowing for a stable and accurate temperature at all times within the vivarium.
-Positioning of the thermostat probe will depend on the heat source being used.
-A basking temperature of 84F is ideal, with a night time drop of 5F.
-Ensure the temperature does not dip less than 75F.
+The positioning of the thermostat probe will depend on the dimensions of the enclosure.
+A basking temperature of 28ᵒC is ideal during the day.
 This should be monitored if you live in a specifically cold house.
-You must cage any heat bulbs used and heat mats should be secured in place when used to prevent any accidental injuries.
-Heat mats should NOT be used for any heavy bodied adult boas or pythons as they can cause a thermal block sitting on the heat mat which could lead to injury.
+Babies are more susceptible to the cold so ensure you only turn the thermostat down at night to no lower than 18ᵒC.
+You must cage any heat bulbs used to prevent any accidental injuries if the frog can come into contact with it.

 Do not position your enclosure in direct sunlight, a draft or near a radiator.
 This can affect the thermal gradient.